MohanaTejaswini/IBM-Data-Analyst-Professional-Certificate/7 - Data Analysis with Python/✍Hands-on Lab-Content.md

 In your analysis, you've explored variables such as engine size, highway mpg, peak rpm, stroke, and more, assessing their relationships with car prices.
 This is a fundamental step in understanding which variables are important for building predictive models.
 You've also examined how to use various visualization techniques to convey these relationships effectively.

-### Lab Exploratory Data Analysis - Used Car Pricing
+### Lab: Exploratory Data Analysis - Laptop Pricing
 [Lab reviewed Sheet](https://github.com/MohanaTejaswini/IBM-Data-Analyst-Professional-Certificate/blob/main/7%20-%20Data%20Analysis%20with%20Python/%E2%9C%8D%F0%9F%93%82Hands-on-Lab-FILES/week%203-%20Lab%20Exploratory%20Data%20Analysis%20(E)-%20Laptop%20Pricing-%20Exploratory_data_analysis.jupyterlite.ipynb)

 1. **Visualize individual feature patterns**: